-The Leica CL (Typ 7323) and the Leica TL are two digital cameras that were officially introduced, respectively, in November 2017 and November 2016.
+The Leica CL (Typ 7323) and the Leica TL are two digital cameras that were revealed to the public, respectively, in November 2017 and November 2016.
 Both the CL and the TL are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the TL provides 16.1 MP.
+The CL has a resolution of 24.1 megapixels, whereas the TL provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL is notably smaller (10 percent) than the Leica CL.
 Moreover, the TL is markedly lighter (5 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the TL are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The TL was launched at a markedly lower price (by 39 percent) than the CL, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.